britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 the sequence of packet sizes and the sequence of packet times.
 These are characteristic of the operation of the protocol.
-A sender may use padding to increase the size of packets, and inject delay into sending in order to increase delay components, however it does this as the expense of bandwidth efficiency and latency.
+A sender may use padding to increase the size of packets, and inject delay into sending in order to increase delay components.
+However it does this as the expense of bandwidth efficiency and latency.
 This technique is therefore limited to the tolerance for inefficiency and latency of the application.

-## Integrity Protection of the Wire Image
+## Integrity Protection of the Wire Image {#integrity}

 Portions of the wire image of a protocol that are neither confidentiality-protected nor integrity-protected are writable by devices on a